middleman/middlemanapp.com/source/basics/directory-structure.html.markdown

 ### Source Directory

-The `source` directory contains your main website source files to be built, including your templates javascript, CSS and images.
+The `source` directory contains your main website source files to be built, including your templates JavaScript, CSS and images.

 ### Build Directory